 Snapshot Nation

-The mission of Snapshot Nation is to surface previously under, or unexamined social history and cultural roots of communities.
-Through images and personal stories, we seek to uncover and preserve the past, and, in turn, better understand the present.
+The mission of Snapshot Nation is to surface previously under and unexamined social history.
+Through images and personal stories, we uncover and preserve the past, and, in turn, better understand the present.

 Snapshot Nation, NFP is a 501(c)(3) nonprofit organization.